hasura/graphql-engine/manual/data/bulk.rst

 Bulk Data Queries
 =================

-To make multiple queries as a part of the same request you can sent them as parts of one bulk query.
+To make multiple queries as a part of the same request you can send them as parts of one bulk query.

 To select from multiple tables in the same request, make a ``bulk`` query as follows